farah-maria/word-salad/README.md

 ## **Documentation & Gitpod/Hub BUGS!!!**

 Besides this Read.md document, I regularly committed my changes using Git Pod/ Git Hub for version control.
-But after doing a hard reset in GitPod (git reset --hard 123456), a merge conflict occured and I am not sure how or why.
+But after doing a hard reset in GitPod (git reset --hard 123456), a merge conflict occurred and I am not sure how or why.
 I learned more about GitHub and the branches and head, and with some help on Slack managed to Git pull and choose which changes I wanted to go to the 'head' in various files in by clicking on them.
-I taught myself this, which might be helpful in future, but it was very worrysome.
-As this occured late at night, I cut and paste my code into a second, new repo to do a little bit more work on it.
+I taught myself this, which might be helpful in future, but it was very worrisome.
+As this occurred late at night, I cut and paste my code into a second, new repo to do a little bit more work on it.
 Thankfully, the project, in terms of coding, was already close to completion.
 When I solved the issue the next day, I moved the very minor changes back across and committed comments about this issue (as well as a poor internet connection, possibly).

 ## Notes on extra aspects of JavaScript Coding that I learned and Tutorials I used**

 I learned about arrow functions and used these for more concise code.

-I started naming things with three letters such as 'str' or 'num' at the start to specificy whether it's a string, number etc. My mentor informed me, however, that this won't be necessary in future as I'll be using wrap-arounds for the JavaScript
+I started naming things with three letters such as 'str' or 'num' at the start to specify whether it's a string, number etc, as JavaScript can be a bit problematic when it comes to getting data types mixed-up.
+My mentor informed me, however, that this won't be necessary in future as I'll be using wrap-arounds for the JavaScript

 For the quiz, I watched Web Dev Simplified on YouTube, who has a video called 'Build A quiz with JavaScript' which can be found at: https://www.youtube.com/watch?v=riDzcEQbX6k.